lolcat-max/Papers/Selenium-doped_CPD.md

-Selenium-doped carbon polymer dots can be synthesized using a microwave reactor by applying microwave-assisted hydrothermal or solvothermal synthesis methods.
+Selenium-doped carbon dots can be synthesized using a microwave reactor by applying microwave-assisted hydrothermal or solvothermal synthesis methods.
 The process offers rapid heating, precise control, and high reaction efficiency compared to traditional methods.
 Here's a general outline for microwave synthesis:

 Microwave Synthesis Procedure:
 Precursor Preparation: